AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module2/ex4.md

 ![Data Ingestion](./images/launchprocess.png)

 On the next screen, you need to select a dataset to ingest your file in.
 You have the choice between selecting an already existing dataset or creating a new one.
-For this exercise, we'll reuse an existing one: please select **[!UICONTROL Demo System - Profile Dataset for CRM]** as indicated below.
+For this exercise, we'll reuse an existing one: please select **[!UICONTROL Demo System - Profile Dataset for CRM (Global v1.1)]** as indicated below and leave the other settings set to default.

->[!NOTE]
->
-> Depending on the Adobe Experience Platform template that was installed in your environment, the dataset may also be named **[!UICONTROL AEP Demo - CRM Onboarding]**.
-If that is the case, please proceed by using the dataset **[!UICONTROL AEP Demo - CRM Onboarding]**.

 ![Data Ingestion](./images/datasetselection.png)